drunkbatya/DrunkDashboard/README.md

 # DrunkDashboard

 ## About

-STM32 based automotive dashboard with sunlight-readable pixel display.
-This device runs a port of [Flipper Zero OS](https://github.com/flipperdevices/flipperzero-firmware)
+An STM32-based automotive dashboard with a sunlight-readable pixel display, running a port of the [Flipper Zero OS](https://github.com/flipperdevices/flipperzero-firmware).

 ### Front
 <picture>